haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-conf-files_services-rabbit.md

 Then, when you SSH into your {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} container, you enter any `amqp-` command available to manage your queues.

 ### Connect from your PHP application {#cloud-rabbitmq-conn-php}
-To connect to RabbitMQ using your PHP application, add a PHP {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} (like [PHP AMQPlib](https://github.com/videlalvaro/php-amqplib){:target="_blank"}) to your source tree.
+To connect to RabbitMQ using your PHP application, add a PHP {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} (like [PHP AMQPlib](https://github.com/videlalvaro/php-amqplib){:target="_blank"}) to your source tree.